rabidaudio/synthesizer/amp/README.md

 ## Tuning

 1. Set CV-IN to 10V, and RV2 to completely off.
 Adjust RT1 until base of Q1A is 0V (or Q1 collectors are the same).
-2. Set CV-IN to 0V, and RV2 to completely on.
-Adjust RT2 until the current through it is 0.5mA.
+2. Adjust RT2 until the current through it is 0.5mA.
+One way to do this is to precicely measure the negative supply rail, and then adjust the resistance to match.
 3. Set CV-IN to 0V, RV2 to completely on, and IN to 10V.
 Adjust RT3 until OUT is 10V (an overall gain of 1).